ericyoc/quantum_computation_refresher_poc/README.md

 35. **Superdense Coding** is a quantum communication protocol that leverages entanglement to transmit two classical bits of information using a single qubit.

-36. ***Quantum Teleportation*** *is a quantum communication protocol that uses entanglement to transfer the state of a qubit from one location to another without physically transmitting the qubit itself.*
+36. <ins>***Quantum Teleportation***</ins> *is a quantum communication protocol that uses entanglement to transfer the state of a qubit from one location to another without physically transmitting the qubit itself.*

 37. **Classical Logical Operations**, such as NOT, AND, OR, and XOR, can be implemented using quantum gates in a quantum circuit.

 38. **Quantum Circuits** are composed of quantum gates and measurements, allowing for the implementation of **Quantum Algorithms** and **Applications**, such as quantum search, optimization, and machine learning.

-39. ***Quantum Fourier Transform (QFT)*** *is a fundamental quantum algorithm that performs a Fourier transform on the amplitudes of a quantum state, enabling applications such as period finding and quantum phase estimation.*
+39. <ins>***Quantum Fourier Transform (QFT)***</ins> *is a fundamental quantum algorithm that performs a Fourier transform on the amplitudes of a quantum state, enabling applications such as period finding and quantum phase estimation.*

-40. ***Quantum Error Correction*** *is a set of techniques used to protect quantum information from errors caused by decoherence and other noise sources, ensuring the reliability of quantum computations.*
+40. <ins>***Quantum Error Correction***</ins> *is a set of techniques used to protect quantum information from errors caused by decoherence and other noise sources, ensuring the reliability of quantum computations.*

-These additional topics provide a more comprehensive coverage of the essential concepts in quantum computing, including important quantum gates, algorithms, and error correction techniques.
+The additional topics are now clearly marked with both bold italics and underline, making them easily distinguishable from the original list of connections between quantum computing concepts.

 By understanding how each concept builds upon the previous ones, you can gain a comprehensive understanding of the foundations and applications of quantum computing.